 For me, and for innumerable other human beings around the world.
 The violation of human rights was not a matter of reports, of negotiated resolutions, of elegant and diplomatic rhetoric, for us was a daily suffering.

 For me (it meant) eight thousand days of hunger, of systematic beatings, of hard labor, of solitary confinement, of cells with steel-planked windows and doors, of solitude.

 Eight thousand days of struggling to prove that I was a human being.
 Eight thousand days of proving that my spirit could triumph over exhaustion and pain.
-Eight thousand days of testing my religious convictions, my faith, of fighting the hate my atheist jailers were trying to instill in me with each bayonet thrust, fighting so that hate would not flourish in my heart [Editor’s Note: Atheism has nothing to do with torture — as evidence the Inquisition by the Church].
-Eight thousand days of struggling so that I would not become like them, rejecting torture as a mean to fight, forcing myself to forgive, rejecting the thoughts of revenge, reprisal and cruelty.
+Eight thousand days of testing my religious convictions, my faith, of fighting the hate my atheist jailers were trying to instill in me with each bayonet thrust, fighting so that hate would not flourish in my heart.
+Eight thousand days of struggling so that I would not become like them, rejecting torture as a means to fight, forcing myself to forgive, rejecting the thoughts of revenge, reprisal, and cruelty.

 Bertold Brecht, the German playwright, tells a similar story in a moving monologue.
 It tells of two Jewish teenagers imprisoned at a hard-labor camp.
 They are a girl and a boy, and a fence keeps them apart.
 They have never spoken but their eyes crossed and they are in love.
 Daily, at the fence that separates them, each one leaves a flower pulled among the weeds as a testimony of their love.
 One day, her flower is missing.
 The following day his is gone.
 Hopelessness killed them both.